dubit/roblox-dubit-tools/Docs/api/dubit_utils.md

 !!! danger
 	This function yields.

-Ensure that an Instance exists within the given parent Instance, and create it if it does not exist.=
+Ensure that an Instance exists within the given parent Instance, and create it if it does not exist.

 !!! danger
 	Developers should ensure that the provided 'instanceType' equates to a valid Instance subclass.
 This is something that as of current can not be natively checked in Lua/Luau, so will cause an error if it is not valid.